bazarghan/prompt-gen/README.md

 ## Usage

-Once installed, the command `prompt-gen` will be available in your terminal.
+Once installed, the command `prompt-gen` will be available in your terminal (ensure your virtual environment is active if you installed it there).

 - **Run in the current directory:**